-At the Language and Culture Center, students are able to immerse themselves in the study of language while viewing foreign films and cable TV programming, and meeting and studying together.
-Language and Culture Center Staff work closely with other College resources and programs to advance the integration of new learning technologies into the liberal arts curriculum.
+At the Language and Culture Center, students are able to immerse themselves in the study of language while viewing foreign films, reading magazines and newspapers, attending cultural events, and studying together.
+Our staff also works closely with other College resources and programs to advance the integration of new learning technologies into the curriculum.

 In addition, televised news from over two dozen countries is available.
 Computer-aided instruction in all the languages offered at the College is also supported (Mac and PC available).

 Contact the Language and Culture Center 860-439-2180 for more information.

 The Center contains the following areas: Media Viewing Lounges, Lounge Area, Collaborative Study Area, Digital Audio Stations, Media Creation Booth and an Audio Booth.

 Five Macintosh and two PC workstations are available for students to work on coursework and to access resources.

 Students, individually or in small groups, can view foreign films, international news or educational programming provided through multiregional VHS or DVD players and cable TV channels.
 Students and faculty can also use the area for informal in-person meetings and discussion.